California Police Ticket A Self-Driving Car - Slashdot

 On the other hand, if I had a self driving car, you could bet there would be some additional programming that kicks in when needed called "High Speed Chase" if a cop tries to pull me over.

-The actual cross-walk rules (Score:5, Insightful)
+The actual cross-walk rules (Score:5, Informative)

 The company in this case is making up a rule about the distance from the pedestrian being critical (and asking us to trust it's assessment that the ped was 10 feet away).
 The actually rules have nothing to do with distance: